Nursing Assistant (CNA)

 General Questions

 We'd love to help!
-Connect with our Outreach team by filling out our online form or by email at outreach@wctc.edu.
+Connect with our Enrollment team by filling out our online form or by email at enroll@wctc.edu.

 If you are interested in getting an introduction to the nursing field and learning basic skills, the Nursing Assistant program may be right for you.
 Those working as Nursing Assistants have compassion for others, and possess strong time management, organizational and communication skills.
 Many who complete the Nursing Assistant program continue their studies to become a registered nurse.